Biomedical Engineering

 Students entering the MSBME program normally have earned a bachelor's degree in Biomedical Engineering, another engineering discipline, or a closely-related field.
 Students with undergraduate degrees in the physical sciences, life sciences, or mathematics will also be considered for admission; however, such students must demonstrate preparation for the BME graduate curriculum.

 Admission to the MS program is competitive.
 Successful applicants typically have an undergraduate GPA of at least 3.5 (on a 4-point scale).
-However, applications are reviewed holistically and applicants with lower grades may be admitted based on factors such as strong GRE scores, research experience, or professional experience.
+However, applications are reviewed holistically and applicants with lower grades may be admitted based on factors such as strong research or professional experience.
 Scores on the GRE General Test are not required but are accepted.

 UAB offers Accelerated Bachelor’s / Master’s and Early Acceptance.
 To learn more about these programs, including requirements and how to apply, visit the Graduate School’s ALO page.